Mariano Arista: First Mexican Republic

 As President Bustamante personally began to lead his troops against the rebels, he was joined by Arista on the way to Querétaro.
 Here Arista parted ways with the president turning back at Morelia, and rejoining the main body of the military, he fought at the Jornada del Gallinero, and after victory there advanced within two leagues of Zacatecas before returning to aid the capital.
-He fought at Casas Blancas, but at this point the rebels won, and Arista was commissioned to arrange a ceasefire and sign the Convention of Zavaleta, transferring power over to Manuel Gomez Pedraza who had returned from an exile in order to assume the final months of the term he had first won in 1828, which was now being recognized.
+He fought at Casas Blancas, but at this point the rebels won, and Arista was commissioned to arrange a ceasefire and sign the Convention of Zavaleta, transferring power over to Manuel Gómez Pedraza who had returned from an exile in order to assume the final months of the term he had first won in 1828, which was now being recognized.

-When Valentin Gomez Farias and Santa Anna won the vice presidency and presidency respectively on a Liberal ticket, Gomez Pedraza continued to serve in the military, being charged with the security of transportation to Veracruz, and then being given the general commandancy of Mexico State.
-In June 1833 he was named second in command of the operations brigade commanded by Santa Anna, and was ordered to go out and fight the rebels who were aiming to proclaim Santa Anna dictator, and hoped to depose Gomez Farias for his anti clerical measures and his measures against military privileges.
+When Valentín Gómez Farías and Santa Anna won the vice presidency and presidency respectively on a Liberal ticket, Gómez Pedraza continued to serve in the military, being charged with the security of transportation to Veracruz, and then being given the general commandancy of Mexico State.
+In June 1833 he was named second in command of the operations brigade commanded by Santa Anna, and was ordered to go out and fight the rebels who were aiming to proclaim Santa Anna dictator, and hoped to depose Gómez Farías for his anti clerical measures and his measures against military privileges.
 Arista however joined the rebels.
-Arista now sent agents to the capital to work against Gomez Farias.
+Arista now sent agents to the capital to work against Gómez Farías.
 Being now a target of government reprisal, Arista fled to Guanajuato, where he surrendered under the promise of preserving his life and he was banished.
 He departed from Veracruz in November and left for the United States, and he returned once the triumphant Plan of Cuernavaca overthrew Gomez Farias in 1834.